-The Chattahoochee Evening Stars have many annual, semi-annual, monthly and even weekly events to help further our goal of promoting quilting and fostering friendship.
-Some of these events include:
+The Chattahoochee Evening Stars has many annual, semi-annual, monthly, and even weekly events to help further our goal of promoting quilting and fostering friendship.

 Tuesday Evening Bee

-If you like to enjoy the camaraderie of quilting with other quilters, please join us for our Tuesday Evening Bee.
-This is an open bee and will be open each month to anyone who would like to attend.
-The Tuesday Evening Bee was started as a way to share the wealth of knowledge of so many of the gifted quilters' in our community.
-When it comes to quilting, we all have special skills and talents to be shared and some of us are stronger in some areas than in others.
+If you like the camaraderie of quilting with other quilters, join us for our Tuesday Evening Bee.
+This is an open bee, open each month to anyone who would like to attend.
 If you are new to quilting, this is a great opportunity to ask questions and get the input of more experienced quilters.
-If you are a more experienced quilter and have discovered something great that you would like to share, we would love to hear about it.
-If you want to just sit and talk or bring something to work on, whether handwork or machine work, there is room for both.
-The group meets on the third Tuesday of the month.
-Location does change, so contact Barbara if you plan to attend.
+Stuck on a project and need some advice?
+We’ve got plenty.
+Discovered something great that you would like to share?
+We would love to hear about it.
+We have our yearly PhD Challenge to motivate you to work on some of those “Projects Half Done,” but participation is optional.
+If you want to just sit and talk or bring something to work on, come on!
+The group meets on the third Tuesday of the month at the Mansell House in Alpharetta.
+For more information, contact the Quilting Bee Coordinator.

 Annual Holiday Party

 The holiday party is the guild’s way of both celebrating the holiday season and the accomplishments of guild members throughout the year.
-There is always a wonderful, drawings for raffle gifts, games, a charity to support and other surprises.
+There are always a wonderful, drawings for door prizes, a charity to support and other surprises.
 It is held during the regularly scheduled December meeting.

 Throughout the year, our members make pillowcases for Ryan’s Case for Smiles.
 These pillowcases are distributed to children with medical issues that require long term stays in the hospital as a way to bring color and fun into their hospital room.
 We use colorful, bright, kid friendly fabrics to make homemade pillowcases in a variety of themes.
-The kids are allowed to pick their own speical pillowcase to use in their room and keep upon their discharge.
+The kids are allowed to pick their own special pillowcase to use in their room and keep upon their discharge.
 Pillowcase kits are available for members to take home and sew for this wonderful program.
-Click here for more information about Ryan’s Case for Smiles.
+Visit the Ryan’s Case for Smiles website for more information.